CBD against depression

 Conclusion:

 CBD is regarded by many affected by depression as supportive and stabilizing experienced – especially in combination with other therapeutic measures such as psychotherapy.
-Particularly in comorbid anxiety disorders, sleep problems, and stress burden CBD appears to be effective.
+Particularly with comorbid anxiety disorders, sleep problems, and stress burden CBD appears to be effective.
 A medically supervised application with individual dose adjustment is recommended.

 Is CBD also useful for seasonal depression?

 Yes, CBD can also support seasonal depression (SAD) – especially through its mood-enhancing, stress-regulating, and anxiolytic effects.
-Studies suggest that CBD through the modulation of the serotonergic system (e.g., 5-HT1A receptors) as well as a reduction of neuroinflammatory processes can indirectly alleviate depressive symptoms that typically increase during seasons with little light.
-Although specific studies on SAD are still lacking, use within the framework of a holistic therapy concept (including light therapy, exercise, and sleep hygiene) well justified.
+Studies suggest that CBD, through the modulation of the serotonergic system (e.g., 5-HT1A receptors) as well as a reduction of neuroinflammatory processes can indirectly alleviate depressive symptoms that typically increase during seasons with little light.
+Although specific studies on SAD are still lacking, use within the framework of a holistic therapy concept (including light therapy, exercise, and sleep hygiene) are well justified.

 Are there risks or side effects with depression and CBD?